Omkar1221/spotify-terraform-project/README.md

 Prerequisites
 To complete this tutorial, you will need:

-Terraform version 1.0+
+1.Terraform version 1.0+

-Docker Desktop
+2.Docker Desktop

-Spotify account with developer access
+3.Spotify account with developer access